The short annotation description of our books describes the book as follows:

 an authorative bibliography English Cookery Books published between 1500 and 1850 by Arnold Oxford.

-endpaper which is pasted onto the front or read inside board of a book
+That part of the endpaper which is pasted onto the front or rear inside boards of a book

 usually a small triangle cut from the front inside corner of a dust jacket to remove the indication of a book’s price.

 pictorial boards.
-Describes the format of books that have glazed hard photographic covers or boards and are sold without a dust jacket.
+Describes the format of books that have glazed hard photographic covers or boards; commonly cookbooks are now sold without a dust jacket.

 pp or pps

 pages.
 The total number of paginated pages.
 Usually this includes paginated indexes but not blank pages.
-Where appropriate blank pages are shown in the pagination as [##]
+Blank and un-numbered pages pages are shown in the pagination as [##]

 publisher or published